dfex/lattice/TO-DO.md

 	* an 802.1ad double-tagged VLAN with one-to-one mapping of individual CVLANs
 * Build lattice service types as either "Point-to-Point" or "Multipoint" (easy icon for recognition)
 * Add RESTful API hooks for functions
+* Username/Password storage.
+SSH Keys for Junos - REST on eOS?

 ##TOFIX:
 * Will need to adjust chassisInventory for multi-device/multiRE clusters or VCs down the track